lucilejones/fullstack-knowledge-base/Back-End/intro-Ruby-on-Rails.md

 The tmp folder contains temporary files for our app.

 The vendor folder contains third-party code that is not managed by Bundler.

+Using the Rails CLI to generate a model

+Models are responsible for managing the data of the application; they're the interface between the app and the database.
+Ruby on Rails has a built-in ORM (Object Realtional Mapping) called Active Record, which allows us to interact with the database using Ruby objects instead of SQL queries.

+Models also validate data and enforce business rules (like the rule that a user can't have the same email address as another user or that a product can't have a negative price)

+To create a model we can use the rails generate model command.
+We cd into the project folder, and then run rails generate model User name:string email:string

+rails generate model - the rails command used to create a model

+User - the name of the model; convention to use singular nouns for model names

+name:string email:string - attributes of the model.
+These define the columns of the database table.
+The name of the attribute and the type.

+This creates a new model called User (file path app/models/user.rb).
+It will also create a migration file for the User model.

+A migration is a Ruby class used to make changes to the database; a way to update the database schema.
+We can use migrations to create tables, add columns, and remove columns.

+Migrations
+We can look at the migration file that was gnerated for us.
+Navigate to the db/migrate folder.
+The file name should look similar to this: 20240110170144_create_users And in the file should look similar to this: class CreateUsers < ActiveRecord::Migration[7.0] def change
+    create_table :users do |t|
+      t.string :name
+      t.string :email

+      t.timestamps
+    end
+  end
+end

+class CreateUsers < ActiveRecord::Migration[7.0]
+-name of the migration class; it's convention to use the name of the model followed by the name of the migration.
+-Here, the model is User and the migration is CreateUsers; the migration class inherits from teh ActiveRecord::Migration class.
+This is the base class for all migrations.

+change method
+-used to make chages to the database; is a method defined by the ActiveRecord::Migration class

+create_table method
+-used to create a new table in the database; is a method defined in teh ActiveRecord::ConnectionAdapters::SchemaStatements class

+:users
+-name of the table; convention to use the plural form of the model name

+t.string:name
+t.string:email
+-names of the columns; convention to use the singular form of the attribute name

+t.timestamps
+-a shortcut for creating two columns called create_at and updated_at -these are used to store the date and time when a record is created and updated

+Common data types to use for our columns: string, text, integer, float, decimal, datetime, boolean, binary, json

+Migration files
+These are Ruby classes used to make changes to the database; a way to update the database schema.
+We can create tables, add columns, remove columns.

+The file name is prefixed with a timestamp, this determines the order in which migration files are applied.
+If we have two migration files with the same timestamp, Rails will apply them in alphabetical order.
+Migrations can depend on each other.
+One migration might add a column to a table and another will remove that same column.
+Rails will apply the first migration before the second.
+Called a migration dependency.

+We don't delete or modigy migration files.
+To make changes we create a new migration file.
+Rails uses the migration files to determine the current state of the database.

+Since we generated the creation of the file using a Ruby on Rails command, it didn't auto create the table in the database.
+We need to run the migration file.
+We use:
+rails db:migrate

+This will runall the pending migrations.
+In this example, it will create the users table in the database.
+We'll see something like this:
+== 20231230191708 CreateUsers: migrating ======================================
+-- create_table(:users)
+   -&gt; 0.0018s
+== 20231230191708 CreateUsers: migrated (0.0019s) =============================

+If we made a mistake we can run: rails db:rollback
+This will rollback the last migration and reset the state of the migration file back to pending.
+It will remove the users tables from the database because that was the last migration we ran.

+Then we see something like this:
+== 20231230191708 CreateUsers: reverting ======================================
+-- drop_table(:users)
+   -&gt; 0.0018s
+== 20231230191708 CreateUsers: reverted (0.0019s) =============================

+[but then we'll run the rails db:migrate again because we do want the users table]

+We can rollback muliple migrations by specifying the number of migrations we want to rollback. rails db:rollback STEP=2

 # Interacting with the Database with Models